Error Handling

 Information

 Server errors are logged automatically.
-If you encounter them repeatedly, contact support.
+If you encounter them repeatedly, contact support with your request_id.

 Document Parsing Errors